smallwat3r/tubestatus/README.md

 ```

 ## How to use it?
-Running is as easy as a simple `tubestatus` in the terminal.
+Running it is as easy as a simple `tubestatus` in the terminal.
 You can also search for specific lines by typing `tubestatus <contains>`.